 The word “tumescent” means “swollen” or “becoming swollen,” making it an accurate description of the procedure.
 A fluid is injected into the areas that are to be treated.
 This fluid is usually made up of saline with doses of lidocaine (a numbing agent) and epinephrine (commonly known as adrenaline).
 The saline balloons the fatty tissue (hence “tumescent”), the epinephrine causes the blood vessels in the area to constrict, decreasing blood flow and reducing bleeding, and the lidocaine works as a local anesthesia.

-Once one to four litres of the solution, depending on the scope of the procedure, has diffused evenly throughout the area being treated the suction can begin.
+Once one to four litres of the solution (depending on the scope of the procedure) has diffused evenly throughout the area being treated the suction can begin.
 This is done with a microcannula, which is much smaller than the cannulas used in older liposuction techniques, measuring only 1.5 to 3 mm in diameter.
 The smaller diameter of the microcannula requires a shorter incision and less traumatic procedure.

-Tumescent liposuction offers a number of advantages over other techniques:
+This type of liposuction offers a number of advantages over other techniques:

 - The risks involved with general anesthesia are completely removed.